caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/components/otbr.rst

 Setting Up OTBR
 ---------------

 #.
-If the build system is not the RPi, move the RPC to an open USB port on the RPi where the following commands will be executed.

-#.
 Capture the absolute path to the static symlink of this dongle by matching the MAC address (all caps no delimiters) with the following command.

    .. warning::

-      This step is required even if the build system is the RPi as the device name may have changed since flashing.
+      This step is required  as the device name may have changed since flashing.

    ::